mvolkmann/blog/src/next-js.md

 }
 ```

-Each route that wishes to enforce the limit can include the following code:
+Each route that wishes to enforce the limit should include the following code:

 ```js
 import {getLimitedResponse} from '@/app/api/limiter';